conceptualitis/easy-flow/README.md

   flow.check(cb); // passing the callback for gulp isn't necessary, but makes the output prettier });

-// or a watch task, which will set up the utilize the Flow server gulp.task('flow', function (cb) {
+// or a watch task, which will utilize the Flow server gulp.task('flow', function (cb) {
   flow.check(cb)
 });